 This sweet potato smoothie for weight loss contains anthocyanins that promote weight loss and fiber for satiety.
-It is a great breakfast smoothie for SIBO or anyone on phase 2 of the SIBO diet.
-It is naturally sweet from the banana, sweet potato, and cinnamon.
+It is low fat and naturally sweet from the banana, sweet potato, and cinnamon.

 I added a quarter cup of quinoa for additional satiety and plant-based protein.
 Quinoa is a nutrition powerhouse and my new favorite way to bulk up my smoothies with healthy carbohydrates and plant protein.